Karuna2020/open-data/guides/donor-lifecycle-management.md

 If the donation was not received, the donor should be notified over email that we see a form entry but no donation was received.
 Request them to check with their bank.
 Cases like these should be handled indiviually.
 Throughout the process, the donor should be insured that we'd generate a receipt as soon as the amount reaches us.

 # Generating and Sending Receipts
-If a card in **Ready for Generating Receipt Column** has PAN card, phone number and address attached, the receipt will be generated and delived to the donor automatically.
+If a card in **Ready for Generating Receipt Column** has PAN card, phone number and address attached, the receipt will be generated and delivered to the donor automatically.
 The card will also be moved to the next stage.

 In cases where a card doesn't have the necessary information, the receipt will not be generated and the card will stay there until an accountant intervenes.